Get

 These animals likely need all the nutrients that they can get, so treating their obesity will likely have to wait until their other issues are resolved.

-As always, talk to your vet before doing anything drastic in regard to your pet’s health.
+As always, talk to a vet before doing anything drastic in regard to your pet’s health.
 Their doctor will be able to tell you whether a diet is necessary and if so, the best way to go about doing it.

 Conclusion